Why Do We Celebrate Christmas on Dec. 25?

 Using a decorative Bundt cake pan is an easy way to make a simple cake look fancy.
 This autumn-themed dessert has pumpkin purée mixed together with warm spices, and is served with powdered sugar and an easy salted caramel sauce, making it special enough for holiday entertaining.

 Special equipment: You’ll need a 12-cup Bundt cake pan to make this cake.
+(Luckily, you can do a lot of other things with your Bundt pan besides make cake!)

 Game plan: The sauce can be made up to 3 days ahead.
 Cool it to room temperature and refrigerate it in a covered container.
 Reheat in a saucepan over low heat until smooth and pourable.